dxxmsdxy/onchain-canon/README.md

 With the `credit` field, an OC inscription's content can be credited to an inscription ID, Bitcoin address, or other identifier.

 OC inscription content with no credits assigned is credited to its parent inscription.
-If there is no parent (or the parent is burned), then it is credited to its original creator’s Bitcoin address.
+If there is no parent (or the parent is burned), then it is credited to its origin Bitcoin address.

 </br>